thuantn210823/SpeeChill/README.md

-# Speech-Language Model (SLM): ASR & Turn-Taking
+# SpeeChill

-A modular spoken language understanding system that supports both **Automatic Speech Recognition (ASR)** and **Turn-Taking Detection** through a unified architecture.
+SpeeChill: A Speech Language Model (SLM) system that supports diversed tasks, such as **Automatic Speech Recognition (ASR)** and **Turn-Taking Detection** through a unified architecture.
 The model automatically switches behavior based on the `task` field in the data manifest.

 ## Table of Contents